Wildlander-mod/wildlander-mod.github.io/_05-HintsandTips/The-Milk-Drinkers-Guide-to-Power-Leveling.md

 Head first to the big burning inn type structure as lots of tankards and iron items you can break down for fragments.
 You can use the fallen tree to access the upper level which has more items / mead bottles.

-After that, if you are capable of picking the locks - into the fort proper.
+After that, if you are capable of picking the locks, and have lockpicks - into the fort proper.
 Use the left hand door to the barracks area.

 > * Once inside, Loot everything.
 There is a full set of heavy or light armor with all required weapons.
 > * Open all of the chests and barrels - literally strip the place - don't worry about your carry weight if you have smithing, we can address that once we arrive in the kitchen.